ctangel/RevealEditor/README.md

 console.log(multiply(4, 5));
 </code></pre>
 ```

+Be sure to use the class 'js', 'html', or 'css' depending on the type of code contained in the pre-code block.

 ## Options
 By default Javascript, HTML, and CSS editors are enabled, but you can disable the ones you do not need.
 You also have access to change the theme of the Ace editor